anurag-ness/trust-security-privacy/README.md

 # trust-security-privacy
-This repo is to explore building following capabilities for edge (
+This repo is to explore building following capabilities for edge AI

 a) Trust in the information (verifiability)